1 9 6 8 (Australia)

 132 x 30 minute episodes

-An early Australian soap from ATN7, this black and white series told the stories of the staff and residents of the Greenfields Motel near Canberra.
-The dire half-hour show screened at midday four times a week and was repeated in the evening.
+An early home-grown soap from Australia’s ATN7, this black and white series told the stories of the staff and residents of the Greenfields Motel, halfway between Canberra and Sydney.
+The half-hour show screened at midday four times a week and was repeated in the evening.